-When a teen with ADHD is struggling, it’s common for her parents to feel guilt, layered with sadness, disappointment, and depression.
+When a teen with ADHD is struggling, it’s common for her parents to feel guilt, layered with sadness and disappointment.
 Yet few parents have the time or energy to reflect on the toll these challenging years have taken on them.

 There were times when I, too, wanted to throw in the towel while raising my daughter, who has ADHD and other special needs.
 I felt suffocated, tied down by her social, emotional, and educational needs.
 My angst and exhaustion eventually turned into anger and resentment.
 I was emotionally and physically spent.